The William E. Massey Sr. Lectures in American Studies

 Circles and Lines: The Shape of Life in Early America

-John Demos offers an illuminating portrait of how colonial Americans viewed their life experiences.
-The earliest settlers lived in a traditional world of natural cycles that shaped their behavior: day and night; seasonal rhythms; the lunar cycle; the life cycle itself.
-During the transitional world of the American Revolution, people began to see their society in newer terms.
-Their cyclical frame of reference was coming unmoored, giving way to a linear world view.
+Demos offers a portrait of how colonial Americans viewed their life experiences.
+The earliest settlers lived in a traditional world of natural cycles that shaped their behavior.
+During the transitional world of the American Revolution, people began to see their society with a linear world view.

 Architecture as Signs and Systems: For a Mannerist Time